-The first party may also electronically collect the purchase 5 amount, which again may be, for example, the sales price amount less the promotion amount plus a service charge amount.
+The first party may also electronically collect the purchase amount, which again may be, for example, the sales price amount less the promotion amount plus a service charge amount.
 In other words, the first party may receive payment (e.g., the sales price amount less the promotion amount) electronically.

-In addition, the second party may be electronically charged at least the promotion amount, which may comprise, for example, the promotion amount plus a service charge amount.
+In addition, the second party may be electronically charged 5 at least the promotion amount, which may comprise, for example, the promotion amount plus a service charge amount.
 A portion of the service charge amount may further be provided to the first party.
-Also, at least a portion of the 15 service charge amount may be provided for services rendered by a promotion system.
+Also, at least a portion of the service charge amount may be provided for services rendered 10 by a promotion system.

 In one embodiment, an account of the buyer is charged for the purchase amount.
 In this case, at least a portion of the charged amount may also be provided to the first party.
-The 20 charging of the buyer's account may be performed, for example, via a promotion system.
+The charging of the buyer's account may be performed, for 15 example, via a promotion system.

-When the buyer's account is charged an amount corresponding to the sales price amount less the promotion amount, the account may also be credited for an amount 25 corresponding to the promotion amount.
-In addition, when the purchase amount includes a service charge amount, the buyer's account may additionally be charged for the service charge amount.
+When the buyer's account is charged an amount corresponding to the sales price amount less the promotion amount, the account may also be credited for an amount corresponding to the promotion amount.
+In addition, when 20 the purchase amount includes a service charge amount, the buyer's account may additionally be charged for the service charge amount.

-In one embodiment, the buyer may interact online to cause 30 payment to the first party of an amount corresponding the sales price amount less the promotion amount.
+In one embodiment, the buyer may interact online to cause payment to the first party of an amount corresponding the 25 sales price amount less the promotion amount.
 The second party may then electronically pay the promotion amount to the first party.
 Such paying may be performed directly or via a promotion system.

-In one embodiment, an account may be established for the second party for paying at least the promotion amount.
+In one embodiment, an account may be established for the 30 second party for paying at least the promotion amount.
 Such payment may be assisted by a promotion system.
-The account established for the second party may be associated with the
+The account established for the second party may be associated with the promotion system or be independent of the promotion system.

 The method may also comprise delivering, by a web server, the promotion to a browser of the buyer.
 Such promotion may be one of a plurality of promotions delivered by the web server.
-The web server may be that of a promotional system or 45 a system of the first party.
-When it is a system of the first party, the system may be an affiliate system, a non-seller system or a promotion system offering only promotional items for sale.
+The web server may be that of a promotional system or a system of the first party.
+When it is a system of the first party, 40 the system may be an affiliate system, a non-seller system or a promotion system offering only promotional items for sale.
 In fact, in either case, the system may be a promotion type system offering only promotional items.

-The method may also comprise selecting a potential buyer, and delivering the promotion to the selected buyer.
+The method may also comprise selecting a potential buyer, 45 and delivering the promotion to the selected buyer.
 Such delivery may be performed, for example, via email.
-The selection may be, for example, based on a previous purchase history of the selected buyer or on a registration of the 55 selected buyer.
-The second party, for example, may perform element.
-At least a portion of the associating by the second party of the promotion with the item may involve the visual promotion element.
-A buyer may then select the visual promotion element provided by a third party system (e.g., promotion system).
-The buyer may then be directed to the item on a sales system of the first party.
-In addition, the buyer may be directed to at least one of the plurality of promotion parameters.
-The visual promotion element, may be, for example, a banner ad.
+The selection may be, for example, based on a previous purchase history of the selected buyer or on a registration of the selected buyer.
+The second party, for example, may perform 50 the selection.

 The method may further comprise delivering the promotion to a selected buyer with at least one other of the second party's promotions.
-Also, a shopping cart containing the item 60 for sale and at least one other item for sale may be constructed.
+Also, a shopping cart containing the item for sale and at least one other item for sale may be constructed.
 A promotion system, for example, may identify the item in the shopping cart, and the response to the purchase request occurs after the item is identified.